Master’s & Doctoral Programs in Global Studies

 1. Acquisition of specialized knowledge and global cultural competencies.

-2. The master’s thesis or the graduation project is grammatically and linguistically correct, clear, concise, and written in appropriate expressions.
+2. The master’s thesis or the graduation project is grammatically and linguistically correct, clear, concise, and written in the appropriate style.
 It clearly shows the setting of the research theme, and makes convincing conclusions based on appropriate research.

-3. MA in Global Studies: Acquisition of concepts and methodologies for the study of global phenomena.
+3. Acquisition of concepts and methodologies for the study of global phenomena.

 The Doctoral Program in Global Studies sets standards for the skills and knowledge students will acquire as described below.
-Those who fulfill the requirements and have passed the thesis defense will receive the diploma.
+Those who fulfill the requirements and have passed the thesis defense will receive a diploma in the Global Studies.

 1. Acquisition of specialized knowledge for a professional career.